 - In a small bowl, combine the box of jello with 1/2 cup of flour and 1/4 cup of butter.
 Use a pastry cutter to make the mixture crumbly.
 Pour mixture onto your prepared cookie sheet.

 - In a different bowl, combine the remaining 1/2 cup flour, 1/4 cup butter, vanilla, and sugar.
 Again, mix together with a pastry cutter to create a crumbly mixture.

 - Pour vanilla mixture on prepared cookie sheet with the strawberry crumble and mix slightly with your hands.

 - Bake for 7-8 minutes.
 Once mixture is cooled, break apart and mix together into smaller crumbs.

 - Combine yeast, milk, and honey in the bowl of an electric mixer fitted with a dough hook.
 Let the yeast sit and activate for 5-10 minutes, until foamy and bubbly.

 - Add in flour and salt.
 Gradually add up to 3 cups of flour if needed.
 The dough should not stick to the side of the bowl and should form a ball.
 Cover and let the dough rise in a warm area until doubled in sized.

 - Flip dough out on to a floured surface and roll into a large rectangle.
 I never measure, but just eyeball.
 You will want it to be about 1/4 inch in thickness.

-- Let rise about about 30 minutes and then back for 20-25 minutes until they are lightly golden on top.
+- Let rise about 30 minutes and then bake for 20-25 minutes until they are lightly golden on top.